f1rehead/SlideshowSE/readme.md

 ## Changelog

 ### 2.7.0
 - Add preview to the Gutenberg block.
-The first slide of the selected will display as the preview image.
+The first slide of the slideshow will display as the preview.
+- Fixed: styling controls now appear on a new text slide.
+- Set the Block API to version 3, per WP recommendation.
+This means that WP 6.3 is the new minimum version.
+- Start to implement some of the code recommendations from Plugin Check (minor changes).

 ### 2.6.0